|

 Play to the first trick continues clockwise to declarer's right hand opponent and finally to declarer himself.

-This completes the first trick.
 The winner of the first trick now plays a card of his choice to begin the 2nd trick.

 This is called BEING ON LEAD.
 The winner of each trick will be on lead to the next trick.
 And so on.